WilbertFV/MultilingualEyes/README.md

 https://multilingual-eyes-app.vercel.app/

-#README for the Multilingual Eyes Multimodal Traveler's App

 #Overview

 Welcome to the Multilingual Eyes Multimodal Traveler's App repository!
 This innovative application represents a significant stride in enhancing navigational experiences using cutting-edge AI technologies.
 Designed with the needs of tourists and visually impaired individuals in mind, this app aims to provide an intuitive and inclusive way to interact with their surroundings.

 #Prototype Description